 But First, A Quick Primer on Combustion

 Combustion is the process of burning something, or more technically put, a rapid oxidation of fuel that releases energy in an exothermic manner.
 All combustion engines rely on the energy created when whatever fuel they use goes boom (combustion) inside their cylinders, which pushes down on the piston and makes the crank shaft go round and round.
-In order to achieve combustion, there are three things that have to exist, which is commonly referred to as the combustion triad; fuel, air and ignition.
+In order to achieve combustion, there are three things that have to exist, which is commonly referred to as the combustion triad; fuel, air, and ignition.
 Without these three things, your engine won’t run, your furnace won’t make hot water and your wood stove won’t make heat, so this theory applies to both your best small farm tractor and machinery, wherever fuel is burned to produce energy.

 In a combustion engine, there are two types of ignition sources which are electronic (spark) ignition like you see in gasoline engines with spark plugs, or compression like in diesel engines.
-A diesel engine compresses it’s fuel and air so much that it creates heat, which causes the mixture to ignite and causes this exothermic reaction that makes these engines go round and round.
+A diesel engine compresses its fuel and air so much that it creates heat, which causes the mixture to ignite and causes this exothermic reaction that makes these engines go round and round.
 Fortunately for us, unless your diesel tractor has been sorely neglected, beaten to death, or is very cold, we don’t need to worry about the ignition part of that triad.

 Typical Tractor Diesel Problems

-The Starter: If you shut down your tractor, or it’s been sitting for awhile and you go to crank it over but instead you hear that click-click noise, then you have a starter problem.
+The Starter: If you shut down your tractor, or it has been sitting for awhile and you go to crank it over but instead you hear that click-click noise, then you have a starter problem.
 That problem may simply be a dead battery that needs a jump, a corroded connection between the starter and the battery, or your alternator (or generator) is not charging your battery.

 Your starter is a little electric motor with a gear that turns your engine over, and to do that it has to spin that gear as well as push it out to engage the teeth on the engine’s flywheel, so if you hear a fast whirring noise without your engine turning, then your starter is not engaging the flywheel.
 The likely cause of that is a stuck solenoid which prevents the gear from being pushed towards the flywheel.
 Almost all manufacturers say not to strike the solenoid when you think it’s stuck, but a quick rap of a hammer has saved me from walking home many times.
 If a tap on the starter does not fix the issue, then it’s time to buy a new starter.
 However, if your starter makes no sound despite a good battery or jumper cables, check to see if the starter is even getting power.
-Common causes of no power getting to the starter are blown fuses, bad key switches and dead relays.
+Common causes of no power getting to the starter are blown fuses, bad key switches, and dead relays.

 If your engine turns, but it can’t draw in air, it can’t achieve combustion.
 No combustion, no power, simple as that.
 Check your air filter(s) to see if it is clogged with sand, dirt or dust.
 Make sure rodents haven’t made a nest in the air intake and be sure there is a clear passage from the filter housing to the engine.